 2. isnowood Men’s Three-Pack Performance Compression Shorts

-Pros: Customers love the fit and say they provide a good value compared to name brand shorts.
+Pros: Good value compared to name brand shorts.

 3. adidas Men’s Sport Performance Climalite Boxer Brief